ghosind/ghosind/README.md

 I'm Chen Su, a backend software developer.

 I'm seeking a good job, and [HERE](https://github.com/ghosind/resume) is my resume.
-I also working on my open-source projects, please leave a star if you like them, thanks :smile:.
+I am also working on my open-source projects, please leave a star if you like them, thanks :smile:.

 ![](https://komarev.com/ghpvc/?username=ghosind)